AdaCore/Lumos_Maxima/README.md

 ![Diagram for SPARK coverage](diagram.png?raw=true "Diagram for SPARK coverage")

+## Future Work (Not done yet)

+ - persistent data storage (currently the data is stored in memory)
+ - putting all info into the token instead of maintaining a map of tokens
+ - encrypting the token to avoid forging data
+ - absence of data races (might be out of scope for SPARK)

 ## Collaborations:

 We are interested in collaborating on the best approach to achieve the